great-expectations/great_expectations/docs/terms/data_assistant.md

 Data Assistants are multi-batch aware out of the box.
 However, not every use case requires multiple Batches.
 For more information on when it is best to work with either a single Batch or multiple Batches of data in a Batch Request, please see the following guide:
 - [How to choose between working with a single or multiple Batches of data](../guides/connecting_to_your_data/how_to_choose_between_working_with_a_single_or_multiple_batches_of_data.md)

-To take advantage of the multi-batch awareness of Data Assistants, your Datasources need to be configured so that you can acquire multiple Batches in a single Batch Request.
+To take advantage of the multi-batch awareness of Data Assistants, your <TechnicalTag tag="datasource" text="Datasources" /> need to be configured so that you can acquire multiple Batches in a single Batch Request.
 For guidance on how to configure your Datasources to be capable of returning multiple Batches, please see the following documentation that matches the Datasource type you are working with:
 - [How to configure a Pandas Datasource](../guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md)
 - [How to configure a Spark Datasource](../guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_spark_datasource.md)
 - [How to configure a SQL Datasource](../guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_sql_datasource.md)